sebohe/tendermint/STYLE_GUIDE.md

 Sometimes it's necessary to rename libraries to avoid naming collisions or ambiguity.

  * Use [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports)
- * Separate imports into blocks - one for the standard lib, one for external libs and one for tendermint libs.
+ * Separate imports into blocks - one for the standard lib, one for external libs and one for Tendermint libs.
  * Here are some common library labels for consistency:
    - dbm "github.com/tendermint/tm-db"
    - tmcmd "github.com/tendermint/tendermint/cmd/tendermint/commands"